---->

 velocity and for gravity bending like light if not having some other light-like

-refracts.
+refracts like light does.
 Gravity affecting many objects to some extent that may be very weak,

 it may never be possible to prove that something is entirely unaffected by